qibebt-bioinfo/dynamic-meta-storms/README.md

 **e.
 MS-make-ref**

-It generates customized reference with customized taxonoic profiles.
-Run
+It generates customized reference with input phylogeny tree and taxonomy.
+Run：
 ```
 MS-make-ref -h
 ```